 Our young scientists eagerly take their burgeoning skills in the scientific method on field trips to local parks, zoos, farms, the Marine Basin salt marsh, and the Franklin Mineral Museum, among other locations.

 Our approach is one of in-depth study rather than a broad sweep of information.
 Our youngest students begin social studies by learning about each other, their families, and the school’s neighborhood.
 Curricula expand and broaden in step with students’ expanding awareness of their world.
-Some social studies units include: New York City landmarks and transportation, the cultures of India and Japan, medieval times, explorers, and Native Americans.
+Some social studies units include: New York and the Development of New Amsterdam, West Africa, Activism in NYC, Indigenous Peoples, Families, Parks, and Immigration.
 New areas of study are introduced regularly.
 Research skills are developed at all age levels.